Skip to main content

 What is a 50% LTV bridge loan?

-A 50% LTV bridge loan is the institutional standard for asset-based commercial property financing — no tax returns, no FICO floor, distressed and transitional properties accepted.
+A 50% LTV bridge loan is the institutional standard for asset-based commercial property financing, no tax returns, no FICO floor, distressed and transitional properties accepted.
 The conservative 50% LTV lets lenders price on property value alone without DSCR or sponsor cash-flow underwriting.
 Typical 2026 rates run 9% to 14% with 12–36 month terms.
 The exit strategy is usually a take-out to CMBS or agency permanent debt once the asset stabilizes.
-PeerSense places bridge capital at this protective 50% LTV cushion — the only structure that funds foreclosure rescues, broken deals, and partner buyouts inside 14–30 days.
+PeerSense places bridge capital at this protective 50% LTV cushion, the only structure that funds foreclosure rescues, broken deals, and partner buyouts inside 14–30 days.

-PeerSense Capital Advisory · Written by Ed Freeman, Founder.
-Updated May 2026.
+, PeerSense Capital Advisory · Written by Ed Freeman, Founder.
+Updated July 2026.

 People Also Ask